 these compounds cannot be duplicated in a supplement.
 There are literally thousands of these compounds found in produce, and researchers are discovering more information about their health benefits every single day.

-Dietary supplements are not tested or approved by the FDA prior to market, are often unnecessary, and can be dangerous and expensive.
+Dietary supplements are not tested or approved by the FDA prior to market.
 The most tainted dietary supplements are those intended for bodybuilding, weight loss, diabetes, and sexual enhancement.

 Helpful dietary supplement resources: